Albaninn/Albaninn/README.md

 ## 👋 Hello, my name is Lucas Albano
 ### 👨‍💻 Welcome to my GitHub profile

-I'm an **Information Systems** student, currently in the **8th semester** of the course.
+I hold a degree in **Information Systems**, having graduated in late 2025.
-My academic journey has been enriched with experience in the programming languages listed below — used with varying frequency, but all essential to my development.
+My journey has been built on practical experience with the programming languages listed below — tools I use to build solutions and that were essential to my professional development.

 </td>
   </tr>